Percona-Lab/swagger-order/README.md

 # swagger-order
-cli command to order property fields by x-order in swagger file.
+CLI command to order property fields by x-order value in swagger file.